dlguswo333/dlguswo333.github.io/markdown/2025/12-07-en-rental-car-travel-dolomites.md

 Driving culture was one unexpected difficulty to me.
 I thought Itailian people are laid back so their driving would be also be like that and I was wrong.
 You would understand that I am not telling you 100% lies if you have driving experiences in both countries.
-In my experience Italian was a bit trickier than Korean.
+In my experience driving in Italy was a bit trickier than one in Korea.
 Maybe it was because I was too neverous in a foreign country.

 First of all they change lanes without turn signal on a highway.
 They keep the first lane clear better than Koreans do but it's hard to see someone actually use turn signal.